feklee/san/construction/node/README.md

           - Print with high amount of infill to get smooth light from the LEDs.

-     2. Cut material.
+     2. Cut excess material.
 Make sure that the LEDs fit into the receptacles.

-     3. Sand the top of the print so that the hemispheres are flush when joined.
+     3. Using P400 grid paper, wet sand the top of the print so that the hemispheres are flush when joined.

      4. Glue in battery holders using gap-filling glue, as pictured: